projectcalico/calico/networking/change-block-size.md

 #### Step 3: Delete pods from the old IP pool

-Delete existing pods from the old IP pool.
 In our example, **coredns** is our only pod; for multiple pods you would trigger a deletion for all pods in the cluster.

 ```
 kubectl delete pod -n kube-system coredns-6f4fd4bdf-8q7zp